 "On March 10, 2023, I tabled Bill C-326 on behalf of Nunavummiut.
-This bill is a part of my work to fight for your rights to help project the wildlife and environment from corporate greed.
-What is my bill?
-Bill C-326, and An Act to Amend the Territorial Lands Act, is [a] Private Member's Bill."
+This Bill is part of my work to fight for your rights, to help protect the wildlife and environment from corporate greed.

+What is in my bill?

+Bill C-326, An Act to Amend the Territorial Lands Act, is a Private Member's Bill."

 Why did the MP introduce it?

-"My Bill seeks to align Nunavut's Territorial Lands Act with the United Nations Declaration on the Rights of Indigenous People (UNDRIP).
+"My Bill seeks to align Nunavut's Territorial Lands Act with the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP).
 If passed, my Bill would require resources extractors to obtain the free, prior, and informed consent of Indigenous peoples when developing on Indigenous land.
-The current system is flawed and I hope to fix it"
+The current system is flawed and I hope to fix it."

 Mr. Speaker, I'll ask the same questions.
-The Minister of Environment did not agree with the MP's comment that the system is flawed, that the current we have in Nunavut is not flawed.

-I'll ask the Minister of Mines, does the Minister of Mines agree or disagree with the Member of Parliament's statement that the current system is flawed and I hope to fix it?
+The Minister of Environment did not agree with the MP's comment that the system is flawed; that the current system we have in Nunavut is not flawed.
+I'll ask the Minister of Mines: does the Minister of Mines agree or disagree with the Member of Parliament's statement that "The current system is flawed and I hope to fix it"?
 Thank you, Mr. Speaker.